-- 6.3.1 If the governing body provides extended school/college facilities or before or after school activities directly under the supervision or management of school staff, the school's arrangements for safeguarding as written in this policy shall apply. - 6.3.2 Where services or activities are provided separately by another organisation or individual, either on or off school site, the governing body will seek assurance that they have appropriate policies and procedures in place to keep children safe and there are arrangements to liaise with the school on these matters where appropriate.
+- 6.3.1 If the governing body provides extended school/college facilities or before or after school activities directly under the supervision or management of school staff, the school's arrangements for safeguarding as written in this policy shall apply. - 6.3.2 Where services or activities are provided separately by another organisation or individual, either on or off school site, the governing body will seek assurance that they have appropriate policies and procedures in place to keep children safe and there are arrangements to liaise with the school on these matters where appropriate. - 6.3.3 The governing body will use the guidance on 'Keeping children safe in out-of-school settings' (Sep 2023) which details the safeguarding arrangements that schools and colleges should expect these providers to have in place. - 6.3.4 The governing body or proprietor will also ensure safeguarding requirements are included in any transfer of control agreement (i.e. lease or hire agreement), as a condition of use and occupation of the premises; and that failure to comply with this would lead to termination of the agreement.

-This policy was ratified on 19th September and will be reviewed on September 2023.

-Signed by the Headteacher Tracy Keefe

-Chair of Governors Stephen Hardy
+This policy was ratified on 23 rd S September 2024 and will be reviewed on 23 rd September 2029 Signed by the Headteacher TA Keefe Chair of Governors S Hardy Designated Safeguarding Lead (if appropriate).